 5. Information Decisions

 1. Production Decisions -what products does the market want?
-How much of which products should be produced and when?
+How much of which products should be produced and by when?
 This activity includes the creation of master production schedules that take into account plant capacities, workload balancing, quality control, and equipment maintenance.
 (Readon MRP)

 2. Inventory Decisions-what inventory should be stocked at each stage in a supply chain?